East Side Story (Squeeze album): Reception

+Upon its release, East Side Story was praised by contemporary critics in the British music press.
+Smash Hits Ian Cranna gave the album a 9 out of 10 rating, praising the songwriting partnership of Chris Difford and Glenn Tilbrook and the musical diversity, and Record Mirror's Mike Nicholls was similarly impressed, giving it a full five star rating.
+Colin McEnroe of the Hartford Courant called East Side Story a "fun" album that "eludes complete comprehension after 15 or 20 listens."

 In 1989, the Toronto Star music critics took a look over the albums they had reviewed in the past four years to include in a list based on "commercial impact to social import, to strictly musical merit."
 East Side Story was placed at number 2 on the list, only being beaten by Thriller by Michael Jackson.
 The Toronto Star went on to note that "songwriters Chris Difford and Glenn Tilbrook hit their creative peak in 1981, grafting Motown rhythms, country melodies and close harmonies onto a nervy New Wave soundtrack.
 At once ironic and sentimental, East Side Story is a masterpiece of kitchen-sink drama, from the shattered war bride in "Labelled With Love" to the harried housewife of "Woman's World"."
 The New York Times praised the album as an "exceptionally satisfying pop record".

 Bechirian later said of the album, "I think the sound they got was amazing on that record.
 I'm really, really pleased with it.
 I think it's one of the best works that I've been involved with".
 Difford named the LP one of the two great albums that Squeeze ever made.